 After six years as a megastar, Cruise got his first Oscar nomination in Oliver Stone’s adaptation of Ron Kovic’s memoir about the Vietnam War and his campaign against it.
 Once again, Cruise’s fiery genius helped win an Oscar — this time for director Stone.

 In a beautifully moody Michael Mann thriller set in East L.A. after dark, when coyotes and furtive people wander the streets, Jamie Foxx is a cabdriver who picks up Cruise, the nattiest assassin you ever saw.
-His fare is hundreds of thousands, and all he has to do is help kill five trial witnesses — and survive.
+His fare is hundreds of thousands of dollars, and all he has to do is help kill five trial witnesses — and survive.

 Watch it here: Paramount Movies